 Field-hunting tip

-Look in trap rock quarries country — that is the host setting where walkerite typically forms.
+Look in trap rock quarries country, the host setting where walkerite typically forms.
 If you start seeing prehnite, datolite, calcite in float, you are in the right ground.
 Field specimens usually show a fibrous habit, so train your eye for that shape before scanning the outcrop.